Liberal Democrats (UK): Collapse and opposing Brexit (2015–2019)

-Ed Davey (2020–present)
+Revival under Ed Davey (2020–present)

-The Lib Dems' federal board set out a timetable in January 2020 which stated that a new party leader would be elected in July 2020.
-Due to the outbreak of COVID-19 in the United Kingdom in the late winter and spring which saw many politicians infected, including Prime Minister Boris Johnson, the party's board initially pushed the leadership election back to May 2021.
+The Liberal Democrats' federal board set out a timetable in January 2020 which stated that a new party leader would be elected in July 2020.
+Due to the outbreak of COVID-19 in the United Kingdom in the late winter and spring which saw many politicians infected, the party's board initially pushed the leadership election back to May 2021.
 The decision was reversed in May 2020 to hold the leadership election in July 2020.
 On 27 August 2020, Ed Davey was elected as leader of the party, by a margin of almost 18,000 votes.
 On 13 September 2020, Daisy Cooper was announced as the party's new Deputy Leader.

-In September 2020, it was revealed by the party's new campaigning chief that the Liberal Democrats had starting planning a four-year drive to woo "soft conservatives".
+In September 2020, it was revealed by the party's new campaigning chief that the Liberal Democrats had started planning a four-year drive to woo "soft conservatives".
 Cooper said the party could find a route forward by appealing to voters that had always thought of themselves as conservatives but who opposed the current direction of the Conservative Party under Boris Johnson.

 When Davey was asked by Andrew Marr about the party's stance on rejoining the EU, he said "We are not a rejoin party, but we are a very pro-European party."
-This caused anger to some Lib Dem members and a few days after Davey wrote a blog post clarifying his position.
+This caused anger to some Liberal Democrat members and a few days after Davey wrote a blog post clarifying his position.
 He stressed the Liberal Democrats were "committed to the UK being members of the European Union again" and insisted that members may have "misinterpreted" what he said on The Andrew Marr Show and that once he was able to clarify "people were completely relaxed".